CaioQuirinoMedeiros/react-native-currency-input/README.md

 ## `FakeCurrencyInput`

-This component hides the real currency input and use a Text to imitate the input, so you won't get the flickering issue but will lost the selection functionality.
-The cursor is not a real cursor, but a pipe character (|) that will be always at the end of the text.
-It also have a wrapper View with position 'relative' on which the Text Input is stretched over.
+This component hides the `TextInput` and use a `Text` on its place, so you'll lost the cursor, but will get rid of the [flickering issue](https://reactnative.dev/docs/textinput#value).
+To replace the cursor it's used a pipe character (|) that will be always at the end of the text.
+It also have a wrapper `View` with position "relative" on which the `TextInput` is stretched over.

 - Pros
   - No [flickering issue](https://reactnative.dev/docs/textinput#value) as a controlled input component
   - The cursor is locked at the end, avoiding the user to mess up with the mask
 - Cons
-  - Lost of selection functionality...
+  - Lost of selection functionality.
 The user will still be able to copy/paste, but with a bad experience
   - The cursor is locked at the end...
-You may have users who won't like that

 ### `FakeCurrencyInput` Usage